AbdelRahmanAlTamimi/cvify/docs/pdf-generation.md

 ### Error Handling

-- Returns 500 error if user not found
+- Returns 500 error if profile not found
 - Returns 500 error if Groq fails to generate CV data
 - Returns 500 error if PDF generation fails
 - All errors are properly logged